alexeyinkin/eb-1a/2-petition/README.md

 Let's use this piece as an example to learn the algorithm I used to prove any criterion.

-The proof of a criterion consisted of text in a free from and some exhibits to support it.
+The proof of a criterion consisted of text in a free form and some exhibits to support it.
-All exhibits went in the end of the petition.
+All exhibits went to the end of the petition.
 It's just to make this excerpt consumable that I put them right after the text.